Poetry Trivia Questions

 The Querelle du Roman de la Rose (Quarrel of the Romance of the Rose) was over whether Jean de Meun's allegorical poem "Roman de la Rose" merited the literary attention it received.
 Written, most likely, at the end of the thirteenth century, Jean de Meun had added nearly 19,000 lines to Guillaume de Lorris's earlier version.
 The work was accused of being vulgar and unfair in its satirical treatment of women.

-November 4
+November 14

 Question:

 Who has been identified as Europe's first professional female writer?
+And in what century was she writing?

 Answer